Opinion | The GOP scam is getting worse — for Republican voters. A new study shows how.

 The analysis looks at the political economy of 26 states that voted Republican in presidential elections three times since 2000.
 Of those, 21 are what the authors call “low road states.”

-Mostly southern, they largely maintain that model centered on weak unions and low wages, and tend to have smaller governments and far fewer urban centers.
+Mostly Southern, they largely maintain that model centered on weak unions and low wages, and tend to have smaller governments and far fewer urban centers.

 Tellingly, the authors find, those states have aggregate wage averages that rank below those in the states that voted blue three times since 2000 (though vast inequalities persist within those blue states).
 The red states that come closest to blue states (like Texas) have dense urban centers.

 Another group — “left behind states” — are the ones in the industrial Midwest.
-They too are struggling in the knowledge economy.
+They, too, are struggling in the knowledge economy.
 But they have legacies of progressive policies strengthening unions and public spending (though GOP lawmakers have recently undermined these).

 By contrast, the “low road states” still labor under the legacies of “conservative governance,” which include lower minimum wages, anti-union policies, and underfunded education and infrastructure.